hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 **Lumen**: 215
 **Watertightness**: IP X4 (water resistant)

-Almost half the Lumen power of the Petzl Nao, the Petzl Tikka RXP is much lighter than the NAO.
+Almost half the Lumen power of the Petzl NAO, the Petzl Tikka RXP is much lighter than the NAO.

-If you don't like to carry the additional battery pack on the back of your head and prefer a less bulky headlamp then the Tikka RXP could be your choice.
+If you don't like to carry the additional battery pack on your head and prefer a less bulky headlamp then the Tikka RXP might be an alternative.

-The Tikka RXP also features Petzl's reactive lightning system and should be a great headlamp for trail running too.
+The Tikka RXP also features Petzls reactive lightning system and could be a great headlamp for trail running too.

-The USB port on the headlamp also allows you to charge The Tikka RXP with a battery bank like the Anker Astro E5.
+The USB port on the headlamp also allows you to charge the Tikka RXP with a battery bank like the Anker Astro E5.

 A less pricey alternative to the Petzl Tikka RXP would be the Black Diamond Spot.

-However, the Petzl Tikka RXP does not have [reactive lightning.](https://www.petzl.com/US/en/Sport/REACTIVE-LIGHTING-technology)
+However, the Petzl Tikka RXP does not have [reactive lightning](https://www.petzl.com/US/en/Sport/REACTIVE-LIGHTING-technology) like the Petzl NAO.

 Personally, I think reactive lightning is a nice to have feature but not something I would spend additional money on it.